 Over the past decade or more, food trucks have become a viable, reputable business option that has gone far beyond the tired pretzel or questionable hot dog vendor of long ago.
 In fact, food trucks have now become a $1.2 billion industry annually.

 Of course, all of this is after you break even in your business, which is when your business finally stops costing you money and becomes profitable.
-The Vet Chef reached this at around the 1-year point, which is fairly typical.
+The Vet Chef reached this at around the one-year mark, which is fairly typical.
 You may need to plan for longer if your starting costs are high.

-Next, in order to understand how to start a food truck business, you need a plan.
-Very few great things are accomplished without a plan.
-One of the most important steps in how to start a food truck is the business plan.
+One of the most important steps in how to start a food truck is a solid business plan.
 According to Business News Daily, two important purposes of a business plan are to establish focus and secure funding.

-Writing a business plan is a fairly detailed, time-consuming process and you may want to access online resources to help you with a template.
+Writing a business plan is a fairly detailed, time-consuming process, and you may want to access online business plan resources to help you with a template.

 A general run-down of what you’ll need in your food truck business plan includes: